 Sequelphobia

 Bioshock was a videogame – I think we can all agree on that much.
 It was also a vast idea.
 Do ideas have sequels?
 I guess they sort of do.
 A corollary is a kind of idea-sequel, right?
 Or is a corollary more like downloadable content?
-I shouldn't have lead with something like this, maybe.
+I shouldn’t have led with something like this, maybe.

 -Tycho, Penny Arcade